nikurusov/nikurusov.github.io/_posts/2025-06-07-bug-does-not-exist.md

 tags: [browser, curl, web, programming, bug]
 ---

-**TL;DR:** Always Google your problem first—maybe the issue you're trying to solve isn't really a problem.
+**TL;DR:** Browser and clients act differently.
+Always Google your problem first—maybe the issue you're trying to solve isn't really a problem.

 It's a classic story: you spend hours trying to fix something that doesn't actually exist...